 Education Foundation of Bloomington Prodigy Awards

-Education Foundation of Bloomington’s Prodigy Award program has been recognizing exemplary groups in administration, support staff and teachers in Bloomington Public Schools since the early 1990’s.
-These exemplary groups of people have enhanced lives of students and their families.
-In these trying times the Education Foundation of Bloomington (EFB) Board of Directors extends our deepest gratitude to all employees in all Bloomington schools for their heroic efforts to put education and safety as the highest priority.
+The Education Foundation of Bloomington’s Prodigy Award program has been recognizing exemplary groups in administration, support staff and teachers in Bloomington Public Schools since the early 1990’s.
+These exemplary groups of people have enhanced the lives of students and their families.
+The Education Foundation of Bloomington (EFB) Board of Directors extends our deepest gratitude to all employees in all Bloomington schools for their heroic efforts to put education and safety as the highest priorities.
 In our hearts and minds, all of you deserve Prodigy Awards.

 Thank you for all that you do,